Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 Manasa Devi

 Mansa Devi is Vasuki’s sister and spouse of Sage Jaratkaru.
-This Hindu Goddess of snakes is primarily prayed to for preventing as well as curing snakebite and getting rid of diseases like chickenpox, smallpox and so forth.
+This Hindu Goddess of snakes is primarily prayed to for preventing as well as curing snakebites and getting rid of diseases like chickenpox, smallpox and so forth.
 Manasa Devi is known to represent fertility and prosperity.
 She is showcased as a Goddess who is seated on a lotus, encompassed with or standing upon snakes.
 Occasionally, Manasa Devi is also seen with her son Astika on her lap.

 Due to the outcome of a foolish bet, Vinata, one of the wives of Sage Kashyapa, had to serve Kadru.
 Her son Garuda also had to toil for the snakes as a slave.
 When Garuda wanted to know what he would have to do to be liberated from his servitude, the snakes informed him that he would have to bring them the ‘amrita’, the nectar of immortality.
-Garuda robbed the elixir from the Gods and showed it to the serpents to fulfill their condition but he prevented them from drinking it and gaining immortality.
+Garuda robbed the elixir from the Gods and showed it to the serpents to fulfil their condition, but he prevented them from drinking it and gaining immortality.
 From that day, the enormous bird-man Garuda became the nemesis of the Nagas.

 In Hinduism, Kundalini is a type of divine feminine energy (or shakti) thought to be positioned at the base of the spine, in the Muladhara.
 It is considered to be the force of power connected with the divine feminine or the formless part of the Goddess.

 Why is Kundalini denoted by the symbol of a serpent?
-Well, Kundalini awakening via meditation is usually signified by a serpent because of what the animal has symbolized since ancient times.
+Well, kundalini awakening via meditation is usually signified by a serpent because of what the animal has symbolized since ancient times.
 As the snake is known to cast its skin and regenerate, this is believed to represent rebirth, transformation and the healing of the old form.
 Serpents have also been assumed as an everlasting and constant renewal of life.

 Worshipping snakes is a tradition in India for ages and exists in numerous ancient cultures, where snakes are depicted as a symbol of strength.
 Snakes are known to cast their skin.
 This is believed to denote rebirth, death and mortality.
 Numerous Hindu shrines have snake idols and images entrenched on rocks.
 These images and idols are venerated with flowers, diyas, milk and incense sticks to achieve prosperity, success and wisdom.
 Nagas are closely associated with numerous Hindu deities.

 A popular festival that is exclusively devoted to worshipping snakes is called the Nag Panchami.
 For Hindus, the month of Shravan is devoted to Lord Shiva.
 This festival pays homage to both Lord Shiva as well as the Nag Devta.
-It is thought that honoring Nag Panchami will help you get rid of all your sins and will be bestowed with Lord Shiva’s blessings.
+It is thought that honouring Nag Panchami will help you get rid of all your sins and will be bestowed with Lord Shiva’s blessings.
 This day of venerating the snakes is observed with utmost piousness on the Shukla Paksha Panchami, the fifth lunar day in the Moon’s bright fortnight that falls on either July or August.

 Nag Panchami is celebrated with great pomp and fanfare in various regions of India.
-The Nagoba Temple located in Nagpur, Maharashtra, is renowned for having a great Nag Panchami Puja.
+The Nagoba temple located in Nagpur, Maharashtra, is renowned for having a great Nag Panchami Puja.

-• Wake up early in the morning, cleanse yourself with a bath and wear fresh clothes.
+- Wake up early in the morning, cleanse yourself with a bath and wear fresh clothes.

-• Observe a fast as it is believed to shield you from snake bites.
+- Observe a fast as it is believed to shield you from snake bites.

-• Keep a Nag Devta idol or image in your place of worship.
+- Keep a Nag Devta idol or image in your place of worship.

-• Nag Devta’s idol can be built with silver, stone or wood.
+- Nag Devta’s idol can be built with silver, stone or wood.

-• Start the Puja by bathing the Nag Devta with milk and water.
+- Start the Puja by bathing the Nag Devta with milk and water.

-• Later, pray to Nag Devta by chanting the Nag Panchami Puja mantras.
+- Later, pray to Nag Devta by chanting the Nag Panchami Puja mantras.

-• Offer the food you have cooked as an offering to the Nag Devta.
+- Offer the food you have cooked as an offering to the Nag Devta.

-• Worship the Snake God by folding your hands.
+- Worship the Snake God by folding your hands.

 Here’s a list of things to avoid doing at this festival:

-• Do not cut trees on this day since it could injure or kill snakes that are living or hidden there.
+- Do not cut trees on this day since it could injure or kill snakes that are living or hidden there.

-• Do not light an iron pan or cook food in an iron vessel on this day.
+- Do not light an iron pan or cook food in an iron vessel on this day.

 Devotees who pray to Nag Dev on Nag Panchami will be free from all kinds of bad luck owing to malefic planets – Rahu and Ketu.
 As per worshippers, anyone afflicted with Kaal Sarp Dosh can get away from its damaging consequences.
 On this day, it is suggested to perform Kaal Sarp Yog rituals to overcome snake phobia and the possibility of being bitten by snakes.